 Resolving to be a better friend is a great way to help your emotional well-being in the new year.
 Older adults are more likely to experience loneliness than other demographics.
 Make a list of people you would like to visit with more.
 Talking with an old friend once or twice a month over the phone or in-person is a worthwhile investment of time.

 Creating New Year’s resolutions is a great way to meet your goals, but what’s the best way to keep them?
 You’ve probably heard that only eight percent of people who create resolutions keep them by the end of the year.
 However, don’t let the numbers discourage you from reaching your goals.
 Here are three tips to help you stay on track with your resolutions:

 - Set measurable goals: Set goals that you can measure.
 Quantifiable goals make it easier to track your progress and adjust.

 - Tell others what you want to do: Having an accountability partner can help you stick to your goals.

 - Don’t get down on yourself: If you fall behind on your resolution, don’t give up.
 Everyone hits bumps in the road on their way to meeting their goals.
 Remember, you are following through on this goal to make yourself better.

 If you or a loved one are dealing with a life-limiting illness, don’t put off hospice care in 2021.
-Many of our patients at Seasons Hospice of Tulsa tell us they wish they had begun hospice with us sooner because of our excellent care.
+Many of our patients at Seasons Hospice of Tulsa and Season Hospice of Muskogee tell us they wish they had begun hospice with us sooner because of our excellent care.
 Contact us to see how we can help you or your loved one feel better today.